berinfo/JAP_Final_Task/README.md

-# JapTask1
+# Jap final task

-Version 1.1
+Version 1.2

 This project provides to user recipe tracking.
 Application provides to create recipe, view recipe, search by any textual attribute or view recipes.
 You can see categories with their recipes and cost.
+There are two types of roles, regular user and admin.
+Admin has the ability to add, delete or update, while regular user can only view details.

 Unit tests are added and stored procedures.